TengMCing/PhD/Thesis/03-chap3.pdf.md

 Based on the tuning process described above, the optimized hyperparameter values are presented in @tbl-best-hyperparameter.
 It was observable that a minimum of $32$ base filters was necessary, with the preferable choice being $64$ base filters for both the $64 \times 64$ and $128 \times 128$ models, mirroring the original VGG16 architecture.
 The optimized dropout rate for convolutional blocks hovered around $0.4$, and incorporating batch normalization for convolutional blocks proved beneficial for performance.

 All optimized models chose to retain the additional inputs, contributing to the reduction of validation error.
 The number of units required for the fully-connected layer was $256$, a relatively modest number compared to the VGG16 classifier, suggesting that the problem at hand was less complex.
-The optimized learning rates were smaller than the default value recommended by Keras, which is 0.001.
+The optimized learning rates were higher for models with higher resolution input, likely because models with more parameters are more prone to getting stuck in local minima, requiring a higher learning rate.

 ::: {.content-visible when-format="html"}

 ::: {#tbl-best-hyperparameter .cell tbl-cap='Hyperparameters values for the optimized computer vision models with different input sizes.'}
 ::: {.cell-output-display}